 Just finding those simple pain points can pay out big, if a user clicks you article in a search and hits the back button that triggers Google to know your page wasn’t what they were looking for.
 So it’s huge plus to keep people glued to your page and providing them the information they need.
+You can also use a blog post idea generator to find topics to cover in your niche.
 For even more ideas, check out this related guide on Google Maps marketing.

 Once you have written a piece of content it’s essential to return to it every few months to update the content.
 Even if an article isn’t initially ranking in Google updating it overtime to have more and more content could lead to success.

 Tips for Promoting Your Affiliate Content.

 The first thing you should do when your site is ready for the world is sign up for Google Search Console.
 In search console you can give Google your sitemap which is generated for free by WordPress.